scrabbletank/farhome-rules/monstroustreasure.md

  | **Defense:** | 0/4 | **AP:** | 10 |
  | **Wounds:** | 8 | **Challenge:** | 7 |
  | **Move/Sprint:** | 4/6 | **Size:** | Large |
+___
 |STR|DEX|STA|INT|WIL|CHA|
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |1/0|4/4|1/0|-2/0|-1/0|0/0|

 ___
-***Swarm*** This creature takes at most 1 wound from single target attacks and spells and is immune to conditions from those attacks.
+***Swarm.*** This creature takes at most 1 wound from single target attacks and spells and is immune to conditions from those attacks.
 This creature can occupy the same tiles as other creatures, treating those tiles as difficult terrain.

+***Fire Resistance.*** This creature has _Resistance_ 1 to fire damage.

 **Actions**

-***Engulf.*** *Melee Attack, Once per turn:* 5 AP, 1/3/1/0/0</br>All creatures occupying the same tiles as the Cinderbug Swarm make a Stamina save against this attack.
+***Engulf.*** *Melee Attack, Once per turn:* 5 AP, 1/3/1/0/0 - All creatures occupying the same tiles as the Cinderbug Swarm make a Stamina save against this attack.
 On hit the creatures take 1/0 in fire damage.
 This creature adds 1 success to the attack roll and deals an extra 0/1 for every 2 wounds of health remaining.
 ___

 #### Screeching Bear